Schrausser/FunktionWin/README.md

 ![figure.\label{pic7}](pic7.jpg)

+The fundamental *binomial distribution* was derived by Bernoulli (1713), s.
+Schneider (2005a, pp. 88-104) and above all De Moivre (1711, 1718) with the discovery of the first instance of central limit theorem, to *approximate* the *binomial* distribution with the *normal* distribution, further developed by Gauss (1809, 1823), see Hahn (1970), Hald (1990, pp. 397-424) or Schneider (2005b, pp. 105-120).

+*Gamma* to solve the problem of *extending* the *factorial* to *non-integer* arguments was first considered in a letter from Bernoulli to Goldbach, Bernoulli (1729), introduced later by Euler (1738).

+Helmert (1876) first described the *Chi squared distribution*, independently rediscovered by Pearson (1900), c.f. also Elderton (1902), Pearson (1914, pp. xxxi–xxxiii, 26–28, Table XII) or Plackett (1983).

+The *t-distribution* was first derived by Lüroth (1876), later in a more general form defined as *Pearson Type IV* (Pearson, 1895), commonly known as *Student's t-distribution*, from William Sealy Gosset (1908), for the *F-distribution* see Fisher (1924).

+Fisher (1922, 1954) described his *Fisher Exact test*, see Agresti (1992), statistical *power* and *effect size* (Cohen, 1977, 1992) helped to layed foundations for statistical meta-analysis and methods of estimation statistics, see e.g. Borenstein et al. (2001) for related software applications.

 ### References

 Agresti, A. (1992).
 A Survey of Exact Inference for Contingency Tables. *Statistical Science 7* (1): 131–53. https://doi.org/10.1214/ss/1177011454.